GabeScott/standard-works-vault/General Conference/1992 April - “But the Labourers Are Few”.md

 As the numbers increase, the call of the prophet was again heard to open the doors of nations to the preaching of the gospel.
 We have all witnessed a miracle of the power of the united prayers of the Saints.
 Doors have been opened to the preaching of the gospel in nations never dreamed of or hoped for just a few years ago.
 Now the demand for increased numbers of full-time missionaries is greater than ever before.
 And again we issue the call for every worthy young man to heed the voice of the prophet to serve as a full-time missionary.
 We call on you bishops and branch presidents to see that every worthy and able young man has an opportunity to go forth into the mission field.
 Many of our young women have also served in the mission field.
 They have been some of the most productive missionaries we have.

 President Kimball made the following statement regarding young women serving: “Many young women have a desire to serve a full-time mission, and they are also welcome in the Lord’s service.
 This responsibility is not on them as it is on the elders, but they will receive rich blessings for their unselfish sacrifice.
-The Lord is pleased [with] their willingness to bring souls to him.”
-(President Kimball Speaks Out, Salt Lake City: Deseret Book Co., 1981, p.
-30.)
+The Lord is pleased \[with\] their willingness to bring souls to him” (*President Kimball Speaks Out* \[Salt Lake City: Deseret Book Co., 1981\], p.
+30).

-These valiant young men and young women go into the mission field bearing a strong witness of the mission of our Lord and Savior, giving true Christian service and teaching with faith and conviction.
+These valiant young men and young women go into the mission field bearing a strong witness of the mission of our Lord and Savior, giving true Christian service, and teaching with faith and conviction.

 In addition to the need for more young men and women to serve, there is an urgent need for couples.
 Each time we visit a mission, the universal request is for more couples.
 The need is great for mature couples who are financially able, possessing strong testimonies and with reasonably good health.
 Their entry into the mission field adds strength and maturity to our missionary effort.

-With the opportunities to labor so plentiful, we need experienced couples to work with those newly converted to the gospel, making sure that the seeds which have fallen on good ground will be nourished and cultivated in order that the tares of a previous life-style will not spring up and choke out the good plants.
+With the opportunities to labor so plentiful, we need experienced couples to work with those newly converted to the gospel, making sure that the seeds which have fallen on good ground will be nourished and cultivated in order that the tares of a previous lifestyle will not spring up and choke out the good plants.
 You mature couples have years of experience in studying, teaching, and administering in the wards and branches of the Church.
 That experience is so desperately needed throughout the world to prevent the tender new plants from being overcome by worldliness.

 You are the ones who can build a firm root structure, which will support the new converts in the truths of the gospel in this life and help them become worthy to receive the blessings in the eternities to come.
-Listen to the experiences of those couples who have gone forth to serve.

-Quoting a few lines from a letter recently received in the Missionary Department from the president of the Oklahoma Tulsa Mission, we read: “The Wilsons, who recently returned home, did an outstanding job in reactivating the membership.
+Listen to the experiences of those couples who have gone forth to serve.Quoting a few lines from a letter recently received in the Missionary Department from the president of the Oklahoma Tulsa Mission, we read: “The Wilsons, who recently returned home, did an outstanding job in reactivating the membership.
 They were able to see two couples go to the temple, have eighteen baptisms, increase ward activity from an average of 136 to over 180 during just the year that they labored in the Nevada Ward.
 When they came into the mission field, they had just purchased a new truck.
 During their mission, they put 29,000 miles on the vehicle.
 This couple was truly dedicated to strengthening the Lord’s work in this area.
-Now they are retired, living in St. George and would like to go on another mission in the near future.”
+Now they are retired, living in St. George, and would like to go on another mission in the near future.”

 The letter continues: